What is a spread — how does it influence trading?

 This type of spread is offered by brokers who don’t use the ‘dealing desk’ method, which means they receive their prices from various liquidity providers and offer them to their traders.

-Variable spreads could be beneficial because traders won’t experience requotes due to more transparent pricing, as the broker receives prices from various liquidity providers.
+Variable spreads could be beneficial because, due to more transparent pricing, traders won’t experience requotes, as the broker receives prices from various liquidity providers.

 Unfortunately, slippage in any of these two types of spreads is possible.